How I Decide Which Products To Make

 The feedback loop begins as myself and my CMO Leonie, receive, test and give feedback on samples.
 Some small glass vials of (natural) fragrance appear, which are informed by a bunch of my waffly words, (“fresh, subtle, floral but not distinctly smelling of flowers… morning-y, vibrant and grown-up.”)
 Our scents are put together by our ‘nose’, who is a living genius and who has created every one of our product fragrances since 2013.
 You can thank him next time you pleasantly exhale using Fancy Face.

-The lab wizards will add the winning 1-2 fragrances to the goop, which is running along nicely with variations of ingredients and levels thereof, and eventually, after 6-12 months depending on the difficulty of the product (we’ve spent almost 7 years on our high-strength SPF…) the final few versions – finished goop, finished fragrance - will be put into the packaging samples and myself and Leonie start thrashing them as though they were finished product to see how they perform.
+The lab wizards will add the winning 1-2 fragrances to the goop, which is running along nicely with variations of ingredients and levels thereof, and eventually, after 6-12 months depending on the difficulty of the product (we spent over 3+ years refining our new SPF, Nifty Fifty) the final few versions – finished goop, finished fragrance - will be put into the packaging samples and myself and Leonie start thrashing them as though they were finished product to see how they perform.

 From here, the ‘winner’ is chosen, and we commence trying to break it.
 It will go onto stability in the lab to ensure the preservatives are working, the packaging is safe, the fragrance doesn’t deteriorate or start smelling like wet socks and the goop remains stable and in perfect working order.
 It will also undergo a whole lot of other testing which you can read about here.
 It then goes to a wider audience to trial: the whole team at Go-To, my trusted inner circle of friends and family, and some VIP customers.
 We ensure a wide sample of people, skin types, ages and skin stages are included.